BaptisteDurand/Qlik-CLI-for-OEM_PlatformOperations/ReadMe.md

 ## Industrialization

-These examples are made to present the different steps and Qlik CLI command in powershell to automate the standard platform operations from the tenant provisioning to the app deployment.
+These examples are made to present the different steps and Qlik CLI commands in powershell to automate the standard platform operations from the tenant provisioning to the app deployment.

 For a production use with a more industrialize solution we recommand to start from [Qlik OSS repository](https://github.com/qlik-oss/qlik-platform-examples/tree/main/qlik.dev/tutorials/platform-operations).
 These examples are available in a more robust code with error handling in :